What is VPN, How VPN Works and What’s the Use of VPN

 The Internet is fraught with threats of invasion of privacy and eavesdropping on the Internet.
 To protect user privacy, VPN services came to our rescue.

-What’s the Use of VPN
+What’s the Use of a VPN?

 A virtual private network (VPN) provides a secure, confidential user connection to the Internet.
 When a person goes online, his device is assigned a unique IP address, through which users can identify and even spy on him.